spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/building-components/oryx-implementing-components.md

 If you do not use `ContentMixin`, you can use `I18nMixin` instead.
 If you choose to not use mixins, you can integrate the `i18n` directive directly.

-## 6. Use services inside the component
+## 6. Using services inside the component

-You've seen how `ProductMixin` resolves the product data and hide the integration with the `ProductService`.
+You've seen how `ProductMixin` resolves the product data and hides the integration with the `ProductService`.
 It is also common to use services directly in components.
 Oryx _injects_ services using [dependency injection (DI)](/docs/scos/dev/front-end-development/{{page.version}}/oryx/architecture/dependency-injection/dependency-injection.html).
 DI provides decoupling of components and shared business logic.
 This is a common design pattern that separates concerns and lets you customize services without touching the components or other depending services.

 The Oryx DI container is used to register and resolve services by a token.
 You can read more about resolving services in [the documentation](/docs/scos/dev/front-end-development/{{page.version}}/oryx/architecture/dependency-injection/dependency-injection-using-services.html).
 In the following example you see how the pricing service is resolved.